george-butler/Automated_DIC_platelet_analysis/README.md

 3. Posthoc filter

-	A posthoc filter was applied whereby objects containing an area of <250 pixels, or any pixels within a 10 pixel range of the image edge, were automatically removed to increase the speed of the quality control process.
+	A posthoc filter was applied such that objects containing an area of <250 pixels, or any pixels within a 10 pixel range of the image edge, were automatically removed to increase the speed of the quality control process.
 This filter can be adjusted by modifying lines 22 - 35 in the cell_features.py script, "/platelet_quality_control/cell_features.py"

-##### Using the qualtify control panel:
+### Using the qualtify control panel:

 1. Launch the quality control panel